idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Resources > Add image** = Add a new resource such as a website or an image.

 **Resources > Add web resource** = Opens a window to add a new resource such as a website or an image.
-See "Web resources suggestions" in the section below.
+See “Web resources suggestions” in the section below.

 **Resources > Import web resource info** = Import web resource settings shared by another CafeTran user (.res files).